kdm9/Acanthophis/README.md

 snakemake --profile ./ebio-cluster/
 ```

+### Compatablity

+While snakemake and Acanthophis are cross-platform, most of the underlying tools are only packaged for and/or only operate on  Linux `x68_64`.
+Therefore, I only support users on Linux systems.
+In theory, everything *should* run on OSX or WSL, but the vast majority of users will want to utilise a high performance linux workstation (at least, probably more likely a cluster).

 # Contribution & Assistance

 If you have anything (advice, docs, code) you'd like to contribute, pull requests are more than welcome.
 Please discuss any major contribution in a new issue before implementing it, to avoid wasted effort.